The image at top, showing a campfire under the Milky Way, is a classic from 2014. It’s by Ben Coffman Photography in Oregon. He wrote:

-These good folks – co-workers from one of the resorts on Mt Hood, if I remember correctly – let me take their photo on the beach near Cape Kiwanda [a state natural area near in Pacific City, Oregon].
+These good folks – co-workers from one of the resorts on Mt.
+Hood, if I remember correctly – let me take their photo on the beach near Cape Kiwanda [a state natural area near in Pacific City, Oregon].
 They looked like they were having fun.

 And so they do.
 What could be better than a beautiful night under the Milky Way?
 But did you know that every night of your life is a night under the Milky Way?
 By that we mean … every individual star you can see with the unaided eye, in all parts of the sky, lies within the confines of our Milky Way galaxy.

 Our galaxy – seen in Ben’s photo above as a bright and hazy band of stars – is estimated to be some 100,000 light-years wide and only about 1,000 light-years thick.
-That’s why the starlit band of the Milky Way, which is visible in the evening this month, appears so well defined in our sky.
+That’s why the starlit band of the Milky Way, which is still visible in the evening this month but will soon be less so, appears so well-defined in our sky.

 If you do look in a dark country sky, you’ll easily spot the Milky Way.
 And, assuming you’re looking from the Northern Hemisphere, you’ll notice that it gets broader and richer in the southern part of the sky, in the direction of the constellations Scorpius and Sagittarius.
 This is the direction toward the galaxy’s center.

 If you’re in the Southern Hemisphere, the galactic center is still in the direction of Sagittarius.
 But from the southern part of Earth’s globe, this constellation is closer to overhead.

 The image below gives you an idea of the awesome beauty of our Milky Way galaxy in the night sky.

 Bottom line: If you look in a dark country sky, you’ll easily spot the starlit band of our huge, flat Milky Way galaxy.
 Every star in our night sky that’s visible to the unaided eye lies inside this galaxy.